NRI Banking Services

 • This account allows for flexibility in opening it jointly with either an Indian or an NRI.

-• However, an NRO account is subject to a respective income tax bracket, but an NRI can avail the tax benefits under the provisions set by the Double Taxation Avoidance Agreement (DTAA).
+• However, an NRO account is subject to the applicable income tax bracket, whereas an NRI can avail of tax benefits under the Double Taxation Avoidance Agreement (DTAA).

-As we know, there are two types of NRI accounts, namely NRE account and NRO account, and you can make any deposit of any type of fund in either of them.
+As we know, there are two types of NRI accounts, namely NRE accounts and NRO accounts, and you can make deposits of funds in either of them.
 There are strict guidelines regarding what to deposit in which account.

-• Fund remittance from your foreign account or trade from an NRE or FCNR foreign currency non-resident bank account.
+• Fund remittance from your foreign account or transfer from an NRE or FCNR (Foreign Currency Non-Resident) bank account.

-• Funds from your NRO account, but only up to 1 million.
+• Funds from your NRO account, but only up to 1 million USD.

 • Interest earned in an NRE account.

-• Proceeds that have been made from investments made using funds from the NRE account, like FDs or other schemes.
+• Proceeds from investments made using funds from the NRE account, like fixed deposits or other schemes.

 Funds to Deposit in an NRO Account